A small thyroid gland typically indicates reduced thyroid tissue volume, which may be linked to hypothyroidism or other underlying health conditions.

 Hashimoto’s Thyroiditis – A Leading Cause

-Hashimoto’s is an autoimmune disorder where immune cells attack thyroid follicles progressively destroying them.
-Initially, patients might experience painless enlargement (goiter), but over time fibrosis and atrophy cause shrinkage.
-The result?
-A small fibrotic gland incapable of producing sufficient hormones.
+Hashimoto’s is an autoimmune disorder where immune cells attack thyroid follicles, progressively damaging them in many patients.
+Initially, some patients experience painless enlargement (goiter), but over time fibrosis and atrophy may cause shrinkage.
+The result can be a small, firm, or fibrotic gland that produces insufficient hormones.
+The American Thyroid Association’s Hashimoto’s thyroiditis guidance explains that diagnosis may involve hypothyroid symptoms, elevated TSH with or without low T4, thyroid antibodies, and sometimes ultrasound findings.

-This condition affects women more than men and often occurs between ages 30-50 but can appear at any age.
+This condition affects women more than men and often occurs in adulthood, but it can appear at any age.
+Not everyone with Hashimoto’s becomes hypothyroid immediately, so follow-up testing is important when antibodies or suspicious ultrasound changes are present.

 Iodine Deficiency and Its Role